The Best Gluten Free Granola Recipe

 To Prep: Preheat oven to 350 degrees F and line a pan with parchment paper.

-4 step photo collage showing how to make homemade granola
+4 step photo collage showing how to make a pan of homemade granola.

 Prep Tips

-• To make a nut-free granola, all you have to do is omit the nuts from the recipe.
+• Nut-Free Version – To make a nut-free granola, all you have to do is omit the nuts from the recipe.
 You can replace them with another ingredient(s) that you like, such as extra pumpkin seeds.

-• To make a vegan granola, use maple syrup or agave nectar in place of the honey.
+• Vegan Recipe – To make a vegan granola, use extra maple syrup or agave nectar in place of the honey.

-• If you want a sweeter granola, add 1/2 cup chocolate chips to the finished granola.
+• Chocolate Chips – If you want a sweeter granola, press 1/2 cup chocolate chips on top of the baked granola, while it is still a little bit warm.
 Do not bake the chocolate chips because they will melt.

 Frequently Asked Questions